Credit Card Fraud Charges in Florida

 Credit Card Theft

-There are serious criminal penalties for stealing a credit card in order to sell it or go on a shopping spree.
-According to Florida Statute 817.60, you’re guilty Credit Card Theft and could spend a year in jail, along with probation and a $1,000 fine.
+There are serious criminal penalties for stealing a credit card in order to sell it or to go on a shopping spree.
+According to Florida Statute 817.60, you’re guilty of Credit Card Theft and could spend a year in jail, get probation and a $1,000 fine.

 Fraudulent Use of Credit Cards

-If you pay for something with a forged credit card, or you pretend that it’s your name on a card that’s actually been stolen, you can get a $1,000 fine and spend a year in jail.
+If you pay for something with a forged credit card, or pretend that it’s your name on a stolen credit card, you can get a $1,000 fine and spend a year in jail.
 Under Fraudulent Use of Credit Cards Florida Statute 817.6, it’s a first-degree misdemeanor.
 If you get caught doing it more than a few times, or there is a lot of money involved, the penalty is much tougher; a third-degree felony punishable by up to five years in prison, five years of probation, and a $5,000 fine.